What Is Impetigo?

-Impetigo (im-peh-TY-go) is one of the most common skin infections among kids.
-It often affects preschool and school-age children, causing blisters or sores on the face, neck, hands, and diaper area.
+Impetigo (im-peh-TY-go) is a very common skin infection among kids, especially preschoolers and school-age kids.
+It can cause blisters or sores on the face, hands, legs, and diaper area.

-Kids can be more likely to develop the infection when the skin is already irritated by another problem, such as eczema, poison ivy, insect bites, and cuts or scrapes.
+Kids can be more likely to develop impetigo when their skin is already irritated by another problem, such as eczema, poison ivy, insect bites, and cuts or scrapes.
 Scratching a sore or a rash is a common cause — for example, poison ivy can get infected and turn into impetigo.
-Making sure that kids wash their handsand faces well can help prevent it.
+It also happens more often in warm, humid environments.
+Making sure that kids wash their hands and faces well can help prevent it.

 Impetigo may affect skin anywhere on the body, but is most common around the nose and mouth, hands, and forearms, and in young children, the diaper area.

-The two types of impetigo are non-bullous (crusted) and bullous (large blisters):
+The three types of impetigo are non-bullous (crusted), bullous (large blisters), and ecthyma (ulcers):

-Bullous impetigo is nearly always caused by S. aureus, which releases toxins that trigger the formation of larger fluid-containing blisters that appear clear, then cloudy.
+- Bullous impetigo causes larger fluid-containing blisters that look clear, then cloudy.
 These blisters are more likely to stay longer on the skin without bursting.

 While the infection is healing, gently wash the skin with clean gauze and antiseptic soap every day.
-Soak any areas of crusted skin with warm soapy water to help remove the layers of crust (it is not necessary to completely remove all of it).
+Soak any areas of crusted skin with warm soapy water to help remove the layers of crust (you don't have to remove all of it).

-To keep your child from spreading impetigo to other parts of the body, the doctor or nurse will probably recommend covering infected areas with gauze and tape or a loose plastic bandage.
-Keep your child's fingernails short and clean to prevent scratching that could lead to infection.
+To keep impetigo from spreading to other parts of the body, the doctor or nurse will probably recommend covering infected areas with gauze and tape or a loose plastic bandage.
+Keep your child's fingernails short and clean to prevent scratching that could lead to a worse infection.

 Keeping skin clean can help prevent impetigo.
 Kids should wash their hands well and often and take baths or showers regularly.
 Pay special attention to skin injuries (cuts, scrapes, bug bites, etc.), areas of eczema, and rashes such as poison ivy.
 Keep these areas clean and covered.